 !-- end left column -->

 Bitty Buckeyes is a unique program designed for young children (18 months to 3 years of age) accompanied by their adult companions.
-Each session will expose children to language and motor skill development along with religious instruction through the use of fun, age-appropriate activities.
 Read More

 VIEW ALL SCHOOL NEWS